BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ### Prompt Construction (examples with results)

-As mentioned earlier formulating correct prompt is crucial to obtain desired descriptions.
+Correct prompt is crucial to obtain desired descriptions.
 This section shows examples of prompts and descriptions that were results.
 Its aim is to visualise the process of creating desired prompt.